Carleton University wins seventh straight men's basketball title

-The Carleton Ravens captured their seventh consecutive Canadian university men’s basketball title on Sunday.
+The Carleton Ravens maintained their stranglehold on Canadian university men’s basketball on Sunday.

+The Ravens roared to their seventh consecutive Canadian title, withstanding a fierce Ryerson comeback to beat the Rams 78-69.

-Ryan Ejim scored 19 points, and Kaza Kajami-Keane had 15 points and 11 rebounds as the Ravens withstood a fierce Rams comeback to beat Ryerson 78-69.
+Ryan Ejim scored 19 points, and Kaza Kajami-Keane had 15 points and 11 rebounds to earn player of the game honours.

 The powerhouse Ravens have now won 13 W.P.
 McGee Trophies, more than any other school in history.